alefore/edge/README.md

 This document describes the use of Edge.
 In Edge, key sequences are bond to specific commands.
 These sequences are given in this document between quotes.
-Pressing `?` shows you the sequences/commands in the current buffer.

 Edge uses *buffers* to represent an open file or a process, which might still be running and which may or may not have a full terminal (pts).